-Whether your organization is trying to prevent machine identity attacks, reduce data breaches or stop certificate-related outages, there’s a lot riding on the effectiveness of your machine identity protection program.
+Whether your organization is trying to prevent machine identity attacks, reduce data breaches or stop certificate-related outages, there’s a lot riding on the effectiveness of your machine identity management program.
 But to create an effective program, you need technology specifically designed to address the unique management and security challenges of machine identities.

 Try using manual methods to control today’s dynamic machine identities and you’ll quickly become frustrated and overwhelmed.
-Automating management and security processes is the most effective way to build and maintain a successful machine identity protection program.
+Automating management and security processes is the most effective way to build and maintain a successful machine identity management program.
 Automation allows you to orchestrate a set of rapid actions that can be focused on a single machine identity or an entire group of identities at machine speed.

 Here are five things an automated machine identity program can help you with: